-- Continue to negotiate for all open parcels. - Obtain encroachment permit from SCVWD. - Work with City of San Jose to resolve underlying street interests. - Develop appraisal maps for Britannia Gateway. - Present FWO to the City of Belmont. - Continue to work with Segment 3 and 4 owners for early access to pothole. - Make offers on the parcel for which appraisals have been completed. - Actively participate in Foundation/Pothole and Gannett Fleming weekly meetings. - Continue to work with project team to identify and analyze new potential parcels. - Map newly identified parcels.
+• Continue to negotiate for all open parcels.

+- Continue review of ESZ needs submitted by BBII compared to direction from contract. - Continue to meet with internal signal team and BBII signal team to determine potential Real Estate interests. - Commence appraisals for PG&E parcel, Google parcel, South San Francisco parcel and memorandum appraisal update for Willowbend. - Review the acquisition of the Marchese parcel.
+Continue discussions with PG&E to finalize possession date. - Confirm new acquisitions associated with the Stephens, Ideal Charter and Gray Sonora parcels. - Safety group to coordinate with VTA safety to comply with their permitting requirements. - Confirm ROW acquisitions with City of San Jose. - Finalize design for Diridon Hospitality and meet with their real estate and design team. - Work with City of San Jose to resolve underlying street interests. - Continue to work with Segment 3 and 4 owners for early access to pothole. - Make offers on the parcel for which appraisals have been completed. - Actively participate in Foundation/Pothole and Gannett Fleming weekly meetings. - Continue to work with project team to identify and analyze new potential parcels. - Map newly identified parcels.